 In essence, the more links a business has pointing to their URL, and the fewer links pointing away from their URL, the better.
 With Google, Yahoo!, and MSN Search all agreeing to abide by the link relationship attribute, it only makes sense for company websites to preserve as much “link juice” as possible by adding the nofollow attribute to outbound links.

 So, adding the rel=“nofollow” attribute to your website’s links can limit erroneous comments with ulterior motives from cluttering your site, while preserving the “link juice” you’ve earned.

-If you’re still leery about the nofollow HTML attribute, understand that it is a necessary and effective strategy of most SEO Consulting Services.
+If you’re still suspicious about the nofollow HTML attribute, understand that it is an essential and effective strategy of most SEO Consulting Services.
 Kudos to those already onboard!